 Others say that American troops couldn’t pronounce the name during the Vietnam War and made them sound drunk when they said it.

 How To Make Drunken Noodles?

-- In a 4 quart dutch oven or large skillet, heat ½ tablespoon of olive oil and brown the Italian sausage crumbling as it cooks.
+- In a 4 quart Dutch oven or large skillet, heat ½ tablespoon of olive oil and brown the Italian sausage crumbling as it cooks.
 Remove from the skillet and set aside.

-- In the same skillet, heat remaining olive oil and saute the sliced onion, bell pepper, and minced garlic for 3 minutes until fragrant.
+- In the same skillet, heat the remaining olive oil and saute the sliced onion, bell pepper, and minced garlic for 3 minutes until fragrant.

 - Pour in ½ cup of white wine and simmer until almost all wine has evaporated.